karthikmprakash/cleanDownloads/Readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+The project can be reprogrammed to ones requirements, you can set up a routine or any action trigger like environment. for ex:
+* Rename files in a folder with a predefined structure.
+* For photographers, create folders automatically when you import photos into the coomputer.

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/karthikmprakash/cleanDownloads/issues) for a list of proposed features (and known issues).